serity93/react-notes-app/README.md

 # react-notes-app
- A simple notes app using React and MongoDB
+ A simple notes app written in React.